How the Menstrual Cycle Affects Women's Libido

 It makes sense for women to be most sexually receptive around ovulation.
 The biological purpose of life is to reproduce life, so evolution has apparently primed women to feel most sexually aroused when they’re most likely to get pregnant.

 In addition, pre-menstrual and menstrual days can cause discomfort that turns women off to sex.
 Studies vary but somewhere around half of women experience pre-menstrual upsets—irritability, anxiety, and blues—and every month, about half of reproductive-age women experience menstrual cramping.
 PMS and cramps tend to suppress interest in sex.

 The menstrual cycle may nudge women to feel more sexual around ovulation, but many other factors also influence women’s libido:

-• A long-term relationship.
-Compared with women in established couples, single gals show a greater ovulatory spike in sexual interest.
+- A long-term relationship.
+Compared with women in established couples, single women show a greater ovulatory spike in sexual interest.
 This lends some credence to an old joke among men: What single thing can a man do to destroy his girlfriend’s interest in sex?
 Marry her.